erich666/McUsd/unit_tests/cubes_r_normals/README.md

 Black is low, white is high.

 Using the [NormalMap Online page](https://cpetry.github.io/NormalMap-Online/), I dropped this texture into the leftmost area and then set the "Strength" to 1.5.
 From experimentation, I found that if I used the default strength of 2.5, normals would be generated that point into the surface, away from the camera.
-(I don't think this should ever happen with the data input, but hey it's a quick and dirty converter.)
+Or so I thought... from experimenting, I found that it was a matter of bias and scale being different for the Z axis than what USD expects.
+More on that below.

 I converted this bump map into three normal map textures:
 * r_normal_map.png - created by using the "Invert R" setting in the NormalMap Online tool.
 USD's default normal map, the "OpenGL" format.